 We are aware at our school that young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal, emotional, moral and social lives in a positive way.
-Here we outline our relationship and sex education (RSE) policy and the purpose of delivery in our school.
+We aim to provide effective Relationships and Sex education, within the wider framework of PSHE, in order that our children make responsible, informed and healthy decisions about their lives both now and in the future.
+We will ensure that Relationships and Sex education is available to all children, regardless of gender, ability, cultural or religious background in line with the school's commitment to equality of opportunity and inclusion.
+Parents and carers are entitled to withdraw their child from the Relationships and sex education part of our provision, but not from content which is covered by the National Curriculum for Science, or the statutory parts of Relationships and Health Education within our wider PSHE framework.
+This policy should be read in conjunction with our PSHE policy.

-The purpose and aims of RSHE in our school
+The purpose and aims of RSE in our school